raspberrypi/documentation/configuration/wireless/wireless-cli.md

 }
 ```

 If you are using `wpa_passphrase` you can redirect its output to your configuration file by calling `wpa_passphrase "testing" "testingPassword" >> /etc/wpa_supplicant/wpa_supplicant.conf`.
-Note that this requires you to change to `root` (by executing `sudo su`) or you can use `wpa_passphrase "testing" "testingPassword" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf > /dev/null` which will append the passphrase without having to change to `root`.
-Either method provides the necessary administrative privileges to change the file.
-Last but not least make sure you use `>>`, or use `-a` with `tee`, (either are used to append text to an existing file) since `>`, or omitting `-a` when using `tee`, will erase all contents and **then** append the output to the specified file.
-Note that the redirection to `/dev/null` at the end of the second form simply prevents `tee` from _also_ outputting to the screen (standard output).
+Note that this requires you to change to `root` (by executing `sudo su`), or you can use `wpa_passphrase "testing" "testingPassword" | sudo tee -a /etc/wpa_supplicant/wpa_supplicant.conf > /dev/null`, which will append the passphrase without having to change to `root`.
+Both methods provide the necessary administrative privileges to change the file.
+Lastly, make sure you use `>>`, or use `-a` with `tee`, (both can be used to append text to an existing file) since `>`, or omitting `-a` when using `tee`, will erase all contents and **then** append the output to the specified file.
+Note that the redirection to `/dev/null` at the end of the second form simply prevents `tee` from **also** outputting to the screen (standard output).

-Now save the file by pressing **Ctrl+X** then **Y**, then finally press **Enter**.
+Now save the file by pressing Ctrl+X, then Y, then finally press Enter.

 At this point, `wpa-supplicant` will normally notice a change has occurred within a few seconds, and it will try and connect to the network.
 If it does not, restart the interface with `sudo wpa_cli reconfigure`.

-You can verify if it has successfully connected using `ifconfig wlan0`.
-If the `inet addr` field has an address beside it, the Pi has connected to the network.
-If not, check your password and ESSID are correct.
+You can verify whether it has successfully connected using `ifconfig wlan0`.
+If the `inet addr` field has an address beside it, the Raspberry Pi has connected to the network.
+If not, check that your password and ESSID are correct.

 ## Unsecured Networks